deniztotuk/Arenosa-SV/README.md

-**All scripts used in this project can be found in Scripts folder as well as, folder where their respective analysis were performed**
+**All scripts used in this project can be found in Scripts folder as well as, folder named after their respective analysis**

 ## Mapping Samples